PowerPowder/CCNA-notes/chapter5.md

 **Data center**: servers and switches in a closed room that connect to the campus-lan

-### Overview of switching logic

-Purpose of a lan switch - forward frames to the correct destination (mac) address.

 Actions performed by switches:
 1. Decide when to forward or filter a frame based of destination MAC address.
 2. Prepare to forward by examining the source mac address of each frame received (learning).
 3. Only forward one copy of the frame to the destination by using Spanning Tree Protocol (STP) to prevent loops.

-### Forwarding known unicast frames
+If a switch receives a known unicast frame and is meant to be sent from the same interface it was received from, then the switch ignores the frame.

 <!-- <div style="text-align: center">
     <img src="images/switch-forwarding.png" width="500px" alt="Sample switch forwarding and filtering decision">